So, apparently, yesterday was National Coming Out Day.

 It wasn't until I was in college and actually interacting socially, as opposed to sexually, with living, breathing homosexuals that I felt comfortable enough or lonely enough or desperate enough to answer affirmatively when the question of my gayness arose among them.
 And it was with a huge sense of relief that I answered.
 The changes were immediate.
 No longer was I on the outside, judged with suspicion by one side or the other.
 Admitting I was gay was like jumping into a huge, warm, welcoming pool, much akin to this:

-After all, it was
+After all, it was the early seventies!

 I was to find myself instantly part of a nascent community, seemingly full of people just like me.
 I was able to discern life patterns among my new found family and realize that there were viable options for me to live the life I wanted the way I wanted to.